 What I do: I’m a guest scientist at the Max Planck Institute for the Physics of Complex Systems (MPIPKS), Germany.
-Until recently, I was a postdoctoral fellow in the Theory of Condensed Matter group at University of Cambridge, UK, working in the research group of Prof. Nigel Cooper.
-I study the strange quantum behavior of the tiny particles which make up matter.
+Until recently, I was a postdoctoral fellow in the University of Cambridge, UK, working in the research group of Prof. Nigel Cooper.
 Previously, I did a PhD in Physics from Cornell University, USA, working with Prof. Erich Mueller.
-You can read my publications on arXiv.
-I play with ideas and mathematical models to understand the microscopic world, occasionally getting a glimpse of “the great ocean of truth” which lies “all undiscovered before me.”
-Its indeed a privilege to have such a wonderful job!
+I study the strange quantum behavior of the tiny particles which make up matter (see publications on arXiv), playing with ideas and mathematical models, and occasionally getting a glimpse of “the great ocean of truth” which lies “all undiscovered before me.”
+It’s indeed a privilege to have such a wonderful job!

-Back story: I grew up in a middle-class Indian family near Kolkata.
-I was mostly a happy and curious child.
+Back story: I grew up in a middle-class Indian family near Kolkata, mostly a happy and curious child.
 I dreamt of being a musician, then a mathematician, then a physicist as I neared the end of high school (having very little idea of what either of those meant!).
-However, due to socio-economic constraints, I was to enroll in an engineering program instead.
-But as an Electronics and Telecom undergrad at Jadavpur University, I got even more attracted to physics, as I explored some wonderful books, and did some theory work with Prof. Subhankar Ray.
-Eventually I applied to some physics PhD programs and ended up at Cornell, and then Cambridge.
+However, due to socio-economic constraints, I enrolled in an engineering program instead.
+But as an Electronics and Telecom undergrad at Jadavpur University, I got even more attracted to physics, as I explored wonderful books and did some theory work with Prof. Subhankar Ray.
+Eventually I applied to physics PhD programs and ended up at Cornell, then Cambridge, then MPIPKS.
 If you’re interested in a more detailed (and dare I say entertaining!) account, read this biographical sketch written as part of my PhD thesis.

-Teaching: I’ve had the chance to teach a variety of undergraduate physics courses in both Cambridge and Cornell.
-Much to my initial surprise, I’ve come to discover that I love teaching (apart from the grading bit!).
+Teaching: I’ve had the chance to teach a variety of core and advanced undergraduate physics courses at Cornell and Cambridge.
+Much to my initial surprise, I’ve come to discover that I love teaching (apart from grading!).
 I have learned a great deal from interacting with enthusiastic (and sometimes not-so-enthusiastic!) students.
 I’m also interested in the findings of physics education research as to what teaching strategies are effective and what aren’t.
-To find out more about the courses I have taught, my views on teaching, and a collection of exercise problems, please see the Teaching page.
+To find out more about the courses I have taught and a collection of exercise problems, please see the Teaching page.